 But, it’s not just having a storefront that presents risks to your physical inventory.
 Other elements to your business, including things like curbside pick up or delivery, also open windows for potential criminal activity to enter your store.

 To mitigate some of these concerns, you want to ensure you have hired dedicated security professionals at your retail establishment.
-Having this security feature is often required in many states, whether it be for a full-on 24-hour rotation or at a minimum during your operating hours.
+Having this security feature is often required in many states, whether it be for a full-on 24-hour rotation or during your operating hours.

 Legal compliance aside, just be sure to remember that 70% of crimes are committed between 8:00 pm and 8:00 am.

-There are a few different ways that technology can help you with the risk mitigation of your physical inventory.
-One of the most obvious ways is to seek out cannabis card processing to move your business towards debit or other card transactions to help cut into the cash dependence that many dispensaries fall into because of state regulations.
+There are a few different ways that technology can help you mitigate risks.
+One of the most obvious ways is to move your business towards debit or other card transactions to help cut into the cash dependence that many dispensaries fall into because of state regulations.

 Lastly, before your 420 sales this year, make sure that you are keeping up with your regulatory requirements as a business.
-Operating a safe business is critical because people who feel safe in your store will become repeat customers returning.
+Operating a safe business is critical because people who feel safe in your store are more likely to become repeat customers.

-Ultimately, prioritizing safety in and around your dispensary will drive down both your insurance and operating costs.
+Prioritizing safety in and around your dispensary will drive down both your insurance and operating costs, while increasing profits and customer satisfaction.

-Another way to help reduce risks within your dispensary is to stay on top of the different management lines of coverage, including things to keep in mind as far as insurance policies go for your business.
+Another way to help reduce risks within your dispensary is to stay on top of the different management lines of coverage, including insurance policies for your business.

 Employment practice liability insurance, or EPLI, is a type of insurance coverage that includes damages and defense costs regarding many different employment-related claims.
 Some of the allegations that may be covered under EPLI include: